Getting a Handle on Made in America

 We spent a tidy chunk of startup capital shattering test castings as we riveted them to their pots.
 The examples we were getting were simply being smelted and tempered too hard.
 Not being metallurgists we could describe the application to to a potential vendor, and assumed they’d figure out the formulation and tempering requirements.
 This, as it turns out, is a far more delicate balancing act than one might guess – hard enough to not crack under the load of a full stock pot, but ductile enough to form to that stock pot’s side under the riveting hammer without deforming the relatively soft copper wall.

-The pain-staking solution that Jeff came up with was to measure the curve of the pot a handle was to be fitted to, and then hand grind the face plate of each handle to that curve before riveting.
+The pain-staking solution that Hammersmith came up with was to measure the curve of the pot a handle was to be fitted to, and then hand grind the face plate of each handle to that curve before riveting.
 This was an OK solution while prototyping, but it was threatening to make the iron scraped off the unseen part of every pot’s handle a huge part of each pot’s cost.

-True enough, but iron is how copper cookware was equipped for thousands of years, it’s how our competitors in France do it today and what getting it right amounts to is a little metallurgical trick we just have to root around and find again on the highly fragmented American manufacturing landscape.
+True enough, but iron is how copper cookware was equipped for centuries, it’s how our competitors in France do it today and what getting it right amounts to is a little metallurgical trick we just have to root around and find again on the highly fragmented American manufacturing landscape.
 When the US did a lot of the kind of work we’re doing, specialized iron fittings could be found all over in all sorts of hardnesses, especially in Brooklyn, where a great many of the major architectural components for the iron facades in lower Manhattan or Newark’s “Ironbound” district originated.

 As far as making anything in the US these days is concerned, it’s our experience over the past couple of years that, while it’s possible to deliver on promises, it’s very tricky to promise an truly American made product anymore.
 Ask Dean and DeLuca.
 They recently came out with a beautiful line of hand-made copper cookware that they are selling under their own boldly stamped private label.
 It’s brilliant, both as cookware and as a business maneuver, and I respect D&D for being first out of the gate with most of the ideas that have changed the food world in the US since their founding in the early 1970s.
 Their wares are designed by Amoretti in Italy, the same folks who do work for Ruffoni.